moonlight-stream/moonlight-chrome/README.md

-# Moonlight for Chrome
+# Moonlight for ChromeOS

-[Moonlight for Chrome](https://moonlight-stream.org) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built to run in the Chrome browser.
+[Moonlight for ChromeOS](https://moonlight-stream.org) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built to run on ChromeOS.

-Moonlight for Chrome allows you to stream your full collection of games from your powerful desktop to another PC or laptop running Chrome OS.
+Moonlight for ChromeOS allows you to stream your full collection of games from your powerful desktop to another PC or laptop running ChromeOS.

 For Windows, Mac, and Linux, we recommend running the [new PC port](https://github.com/moonlight-stream/moonlight-qt) for maximum performance.